stephengladney/automation_rules/README.md

 # automation-rules

+automation-rules is a zero dependency, type-safe library that allows your application's users to customize their experience by creating automated workflows in your application.

-Automation rules allow your app's users to created automated workflows when certain events occur in the application and particular conditions are met.
-For example, say your app processes transactions for a store and the store owner wants to offer a 10% discount on purchases over $100.
-The owner can create an automation rule to automatically apply the discount when an order over $100 is placed.
+For example, your app is an e-commerce app that lets merchants sell products online.
+One merchant wants to offer a 10% discount on purchases over $100.
+Another merchant wants to send a message to first-time customers.
+Each of these users can create an automation rule to automatically take these actions in your app.

 ## Getting Started